 I'll take the money away from the Democrats.

-I'm not going to fund a Democratic Convention.
+I'm not going to fund the Democratic Convention.

 I'm not going to fund a Republican.

-It, by the way, backfired on Soros in that way in two or three instances, because not only were they effective in creating fear and panic in sponsors of the Republican convention, some of those same businesses sent to hell with this and pulled out of both.
+It, by the way, backfired on Soros in that way in two or three instances, because not only were they effective in creating fear and panic in sponsors of the Republican Convention, some of those same businesses said to hell with this, and pulled out of both.

 But the point is, folks, none of it was real.